lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 MUST be encoded as an EncryptedValue and then wrapped in a BIT STRING.
 This allows the necessary conveyance and protection of the private key while maintaining bits-on-the-wire compatibility with [RFC 4211](#RFC4211).

-\< Explanation: RFC4211 extended the POPOPrivKey CHOICE adding choice [3] and [4].
-As there is now the EnvelopedData choice [4] available in the extended definition, this should be used for CMP V3 syntax.
-In case of CMP V2 syntax the former specification of RFC4210 Appendix C should apply, see the Note above. >

 \< ToDo: Section 2.27 of CMP Updated should be updated during AUTH48 specifying the use of encryptedKey field instead of thisMessage when EnvelopedData is